 Recycled cardbox: All our products are packed in recycled and FSC certified cardboard, produced in China.

 Recycled leather case: All our products are packed in recycled leather cases: 70% Recycled pre-consumer leather (RM0056) + 30% Polyurethane (RM0210), produced in China.

 We are aware of the consequences of transport on the environment and plan deliveries as responsibly as possible.
 To minimize the carbon footprint during transport, raw materials are reduced in size and volume, and the most responsible route is considered as a criterion, always prioritizing ships over planes.
 The footprint produced by this shipment has also been netted with TNC carbon credits.
 For more information read here.

-If the glasses are at the end of their useful life, we invite our customers to send them back to avoid new plastic waste.
-In return, we give you a discount on any new pair of Karün glasses.
-The polycarbonate lenses we receive can be recycled, and the frames can be regenerated thanks to Econyl® Regeneration System, so we can produce new ones, starting the circular chain once again.
+When the eyewear gets to the end of its useful life, we invite our customers to send them back to avoid new plastic waste.
+In return, we give you a discount on any new pair of Karün.
+The polycarbonate lenses we receive can be recycled, and the frames can be regenerated thanks to the Econyl® Regeneration System.
+This means we can produce new ones, starting the circular chain once again.

-If the used product arrives in good condition, we refer it so that it can be refurbished and prepared for reuse and use again.
-These reused and refurbished products are donated to community initiatives.
+If the used product arrives in good condition, we try to re-adjust it to convert it to a usable condition.
+These products are donated to community initiatives.